mitoteam/jpgraph/README.md

 We started with version 4.3.5 as latest available library version in time we started.
 But we need to make some patches to original library (for example to support PHP 8.1).
 So we had to switch to own version numbers to be able to release updates.

-At 2022-02-25 we decided to switch to version number **10.0.0** to leave some space in numbering from original library v4.3.5.
+At 2022-02-25 we decided to switch to version number **10.0.0** to leave some margin in numbering from original library v4.3.5.

+* **Version 10.x** of this package is latest version of JpGraph library with php 8.1 compatibility patches (latest code in "main" branch).
+* **Version 4.3.x** of this package provides latest version of original JpGraph library as-is (latest code in "original" branch).

 ## Links